-You can view the exact amount you owe us (for camp tuition plus anything miscellaneous) in the "account" section of your online NBTSC account.
+You can view the exact amount you owe us (for camp tuition plus anything miscellaneous like T-shirts or airport shuttle rides) anytime in the "account" section of your online NBTSC account.
 All camp tuition is due June 1 (or immediately, if you register later than June 1).
-We do charge a \$35 fee if tuition is late.
+We do need to charge a \$35 fee if tuition is late.

-Please make sure you are familiar with our refund policy to prevent misunderstanding and frustration for everyone.
+Please be familiar with our refund policy to prevent misunderstanding and frustration for everyone, thank you.